Integration of external software

 None

-Of course, this result is dependent on the current status of the system.
+Of course, this result is dependent on system configuration and properties.

 Setting application paths manually

 It is possible to specify a command string (including the full path of the program executable) for any application.
-Assume that we have compiled Clustal Omega, but did not install it in the binary search path (it is just lying in the home folder of one of the authors).
-We can set the paths as follows:
+Assume that we have compiled Clustal Omega, but did not install it in the binary search path (the executable remains in the user’s home directory).
+We can set the path as follows:

 >>> egglib.wrappers.paths['clustal'] = '/home/user/data/software/clustal-omega-1.2.1/src/clustalo'